Assessing the Distributional Fidelity of Synthetic Chest X-rays using the Embedded Characteristic Score: Introduction

-Beyond human evaluation, the most popular tool for evaluating generative AI models is the Fr\'echet Inception Distance (FID) \citep{heusel2017gans}.
-The FID first uses a pretrained Inception v3 deep neural network to map each image to an embedding vector.
-It then compares the distributions of real image embeddings and synthetic image embeddings using a Fr\'echet distance, assuming that the embedding vectors are normally distributed.
-We review a comprehensive set of evaluation metrics for generative AI models in Section \ref{related}.
+Currently, the most commonly used quantitative metric for comparing patient versus synthetic medical images is the Fr\'echet Inception Distance (FID) and related variants \citep{woodland2024feature, konz2026frechet, heusel2017gans}.
+The FID first extracts embeddings of patient and synthetic medical images using a pretrained Inception v3 deep neural network \citep{szegedy2016rethinking}.
+It then compares the distributions of patient image embeddings and synthetic image embeddings using a Fr\'echet distance under a multivariate Gaussian assumption.
+Another important approach for evaluating synthetic medical images is via human experts, where radiologists are asked to distinguish between synthetic and real images in so-called visual Turing assessments \citep{pan20232d}.
+We give a brief overview of evaluation metrics for synthetic images in Section \ref{related}.

-Given the increasing use of generative AI models for tasks in scientific and medical settings, it is imperative that the synthetic samples from the learned distribution reflect the true uncertainty and shape of the target distributions.
-In particular, the tails and moments captured by the synthetic samples should be close to those of the target distribution.
-This evaluation is particularly important with the rise of using \textit{synthetic data} from generative AI models to augment training data for scientific and medical tasks, where the true training data has insufficient samples to train a data-hungry model \citep{angelopoulos2023prediction, mccaw2024synthetic}.
+Recent evidence suggests that generative AI models have reached a level of maturity where synthetic medical images are increasingly perceptually indistinguishable from authentic patient images, even to expert radiologists on visual Turing tests \citep{koetzier2024generating, pan20232d, jang2023image}.
+However, visual realism does not guarantee distributional fidelity (Figure~\ref{fig:cxr_panel}).
+Synthetic datasets might fail to encompass the full spectrum of biological variability found in patient-derived data.
+Because critical diagnostic information, such as pathological markers or rare clinical phenotypes, often resides in the extremes of the data distribution, evaluation methods sensitive to these subtle discrepancies are essential for improving clinical safety.

-Here, we argue that current evaluation metrics are insufficient to account for the distributional mismatches between learned and target distributions.
-While approaches based on human evaluation are appropriate for evaluating the realism of synthetic images, it is well known in the cognitive science literature that humans exhibit biases and limited capacity when making judgments about randomness \citep{tversky1974judgment, williams2008people}.
-On the other hand, while the FID is an informative tool for measuring differences in means and covariances, the unrealistic normality assumptions used in FID limit its ability to properly account for differences in higher moments and tails between the learned and target distributions.
+Here, we argue that current evaluation metrics are insufficient to account for the distributional mismatches between synthetic and patient CXR images.
+While approaches based on human evaluation may be appropriate for evaluating the visual realism of individual synthetic images \citep{otani2023toward}, human evaluators are generally not well suited to judging distributional agreement, given well-documented cognitive limitations in assessing randomness \citep{tversky1974judgment, williams2008people}.
+On the other hand, current quantitative metrics often fail to properly account for differences between the synthetic and target distributions.
+For example, the FID relies on normality approximations that do not hold in practice and obscure important discrepancies in the higher moments and tails.